percipioglobal/craft/README.md

 You'll need Docker desktop for your platform installed to run the project in local development

-* Start up the site by typing `make dev` in terminal in the project's root directory (the first build will be somewhat lengthy)
+* Start up the site by typing `make dev` in terminal in the project's root directory (the first build will be somewhat lengt hy)
 * Navigate to `http://localhost:8000` to use the site; the `vite-dev-server` runs off of `http://localhost:3000`

 Wait until you see the following to indicate that the PHP container is ready: